© 2024 Connecticut Public

 A homeless shelter that is the first-of-its-kind in Connecticut recently opened in south Hartford.

-The McKinney, an 80-bed shelter on Brainard Road, opened up at the former Days Inn hotel.
-It is the first shelter in Connecticut to open in a converted hotel.
+The McKinney, an 80-bed homeless shelter for men, opened up on Brainard Road at the former Days Inn hotel.
+It is the first shelter exclusively for men in Connecticut to open in a converted hotel.

 The shelter is run by the nonprofit Community Renewal Team (CRT).